 First, what is a Blockchain?
 Satoshi Nakamoto defined a blockchain as an electronic payment system based on cryptographic proof, instead of trust.
-It is essentially a ledger of transactions that are immutable and cannot be changed, hacked or messed with as it is a public ledger.
+It is essentially a distributed peer-to-peer ledger of transactions that are immutable and cannot be changed, hacked or messed with as it is a public ledger.

 The technology by itself is revolutionary.
 By design, a blockchain is a decentralized technology; transactions cannot change.
 One does not need a 3rd party for your financial transactions.
 It is peer to peer technology, i.e., you and I deal directly.
 Hey presto, no banks, no clearing, none of the old controlling technologies.
 It is open for anyone to see.
 (Notes about Privacy later in this document.).
 A blockchain is not a database and does not lend itself to be a large database.
 It is philosophy.
 Anything that happens on it is a function of the network as a whole.
 Some important implications stem from this.
 By creating a new way to verify transactions aspects of traditional commerce could become unnecessary.
 Stock market trades become almost simultaneous on the blockchain, for instance — or it could make types of record keeping, like a land registry or voting, fully public.
 And decentralization is already a reality.

 The Bitcoiners used to say that Blockchain is the Killer Technology and Bitcoin the Killer App.